 What really sets Maine-based boat shoe maker Quoddy apart from the rest is its approach to manufacturing.
 The brand’s expertly handcrafted shoes are laboured over by skilled tradespeople at wooden workbenches, using the same tools and techniques for hundreds of years.

 These skills have been passed down through generations, resulting in second-to-none quality footwear identifiable by a signature two-tone design.

-Tommy Hilfiger is another one of the world’s leading names in American preppy style.
-Since 1985, the designer lifestyle label has been fusing a classic east coast design aesthetic with a healthy dash of west coast cool.
+Tommy Hilfiger is another one of the world’s leading names in preppy American style.
+Since 1985, the designer lifestyle label has been fusing a classic east coast design aesthetic with a healthy dash of LA cool.

 Cop a pair of Tommy boat shoes, and you can rest safe in the knowledge that you’ve bought from one of the best.

 In-house brand products at Office always manage to strike a balance between quality and affordability.
 The London-based retailer, which took its name from the fact that it used to display products on old office furniture, has been kitting out style-conscious guys since the ’80s.